 The Calvinist argument is surely correct for any external agent attempting to pull the believer away from his home in Christ.
-However, it rejects the obvious conclusion that follows from these explicitly cautionary verses that it must be that the believer himself can abandon his faith, as many of us have sadly seen first-hand, resulting in these warnings to Christ-following audiences.
+However, it rejects the obvious conclusion that follows from these explicitly cautionary verses that it must be the case that the believer himself can abandon his faith, as many of us have sadly seen first-hand, resulting in these warnings to Christ-following audiences.
 The Calvinist simply claims that people who abandon their faith, despite the testimony of their believing lives, were never really God’s in the first place.
 This they claim of the same God that says “You will recognize them by their fruits.”

 Calvinists thoroughly embrace God as all-powerful and meticulously sovereign, awe-some, and alone worthy of glory.
 This unsurprisingly instills in them a humble reverence for and gratitude to Him that they, though depraved sinners, were chosen.
 What, however, it does not seem to instill in them, at least comprehensively, is God’s commanded obedient love.
 There is an unmistakable difference between reverent gratitude and obedient love that simple observation reveals.
 One wonders why a God, who unilaterally chose some to be in His Son and who commands our love, would choose not to instill that required love in them at the time of their conversion.
-Churches today are filled with people who agree with the Calvinist doctrine but who show little, if any, love for God or neighbor – at least as would mark them out as having been selected by Him to be His, as distinctive from those that He chose to let die in their sin.
+Churches today are filled with people who agree with the Calvinist doctrine but who show no love for God or neighbor – at least as would mark them out as having been selected by Him to be His, as distinct from those that He chose to let die in their sin.

-Calvinist doctrines can’t withstand a plain reading of the scriptures on the merits and so are compelled to invent characteristics of God to explain away countless scriptures.
+Calvinist doctrines simply can’t withstand a plain reading of the scriptures on the merits and so are compelled to invent characteristics of God to explain away countless contradictory scriptures.
 Scripture has a way of exposing falsehood.
 When one believes something is true, and is confronted with evidence that it is false, he, in defense, must invent alternate explanations for why he is, nevertheless, right.
 This is what the Calvinists have done in promoting their theories of God’s “general” call vs His “effective” call; His “moral” will vs His “sovereign” will; His common “grace” vs His “efficacious” grace.
 All of these are inventions of fallen men to explain why their doctrines make the Bible say what they say it says.

 The largest theological category that can be called “non-Calvinist” is Arminianism.
 But the larger category is those who reject Calvin’s: a) doctrine of man’s absolute depravity; b) God’s absolute, deterministic, micro-control of all events; and c) God’s disdain – even hatred[iii] – of humans in general, despite His creating them in His own image (Gen 1:26).
 What does humanity’s creation in the image of God mean to the Calvinist?
-We’re never really told[iv].
+We’re never actually told[iv].